RalphHightower/blog/_posts/2025/05/2025-05-14-TrumpsFreePlaneAintFree.md

 excerpt: ''
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
-title: "Converting Trump’s “Free”Jumbo Jet Bribe From Qatar Will Be Expensive, Take Years to Make It As Secure As Air Force One"
+title: "Trump Crime Family: Converting Trump’s “Free”Jumbo Jet Bribe From Qatar Will Be Expensive, Take Years to Make It As Secure As Air Force One"
 ---